emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | 2    | 1     |
 | 3    | 1     |

-**What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?**
+**2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?**
 ```sql
 SELECT
   runner_id,